DCRP Review: Casio

 What's in the Box?

-The QV-4000 has an excellent bundle.
+The QV-2900UX has a decent bundle.
 Inside the box, you'll find:

-Casio includes a lens cap and strap, to protect the camera's lens.
+They also kindly include a lens cap with strap, to protect the 8X optical zoom lens.

 Look and Feel